 These three steps will not enable a whole factory layout to be produced in one go.
 The design process should begin in those areas where the need is greatest.
 That often means areas where new products or new production systems are to be introduced.
 The designing of these areas is entrusted to teams responsible for their development, operation, and continuous improvement.
 After all, these are the people with relevant knowledge.
 They recognize problems quickly and can unlock the potential of your plant at an early stage.
 This approach follows the KAIZEN principle.
 Successful and highly concentrated improvement and optimization structures can thus also be used in factory planning.

 At this point, we notice the benefits of a master layout as described in step 1.
 The block structure facilitates a segment-by-segment approach.
 In other words: In each KAIZEN loop, we can identify technologically related layout segments comprising one or more blocks.
 These segments can then be viewed in isolation and detailed in a 3D environment.
 Only their spatial boundaries must be left untouched.

 That may pose quite a challenge in an individual case.
 But it is usually well worth the effort.
-The alternative would be to constantly call everything into question.
+The alternative would be to call everything into question constantly.
 That would produce countless variants of the overall layout, each with its own deviating details.
 Sooner or later, factory planning would sink into uncontrollable complexity – irrespectively of whether in 2D or 3D.